-Our new algorithm~-- the \emph{significance-based compact genetic algorithm} (\sigcGA; Alg.~\ref{alg:adaptiveEDA})~-- also samples two offspring each iteration.
-However, in contrast to the cGA, it keeps a history of bit values for each position and only performs an update when a statistical significance within a history occurs.
-This approach far better aligns with the intuitive reasoning that an update should only be performed if there is valid evidence for a different frequency being better suited for sampling good individuals.
+Similar to the cGA, our new algorithm~-- the \emph{significance-based compact genetic algorithm} (\sigcGA; Alg.~\ref{alg:adaptiveEDA})~-- also samples two offspring each iteration.
+However, in contrast to the cGA, it keeps a history of bit values for each position and only performs an~update when a statistical significance within a history occurs.
+This~approach better aligns with the intuitive reasoning that an update should only be performed if there is valid evidence for a different frequency being better suited for sampling good individuals.

 In more detail, for each bit position $i \in [n]$, the \sigcGA keeps a history $H_i \in \{0, 1\}^*$ of all the bits sampled by the winner of each iteration since the last time $\tau_i$ changed -- the last bit denoting the latest entry.
-Observe that if there is no bias in selection at position $i$, the bits sampled by $\tau_i$ follow a binomial distribution with a success probability of $\tau_i$ and $|H_i|$ tries.
+Observe that if there is no bias in selection at position $i$, the bits sampled by $\tau_i$ follow a binomial law with $|H_i|$ tries and a success probability of $\tau_i$.
 We call this our \emph{hypothesis}.
-Now, if we happen to find a sequence (starting from the latest entry) in $H_i$ that significantly deviates from the hypothesis, we update $\tau_i$ with respect to the bit value that occurred significantly, and we reset the history.
+If we happen to find a sequence (starting from the latest entry) in $H_i$ that significantly deviates from the hypothesis, we update $\tau_i$ with respect to the bit value that occurred significantly, and we reset the history.
 We only use the following three frequency values: \begin{itemize} \item $1/2$: starting value;

 \item $1/n$: significance for $0$s was detected;

 \item $1 - 1/n$: significance for $1$s was detected. \end{itemize}